renpy/renpy/sphinx/source/config.rst

     OpenGL can also be disabled by holding down shift at startup.

+.. var:: config.gl_resize = True

+    Determines if the user is allowed to resize an OpenGL-drawn window.

 .. var:: config.hard_rollback_limit = 100

     This is the number of steps that Ren'Py will let the user